aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ### Testing AVD output without a lab

-The included playbook can be modified to look as follows:
+To use this example without a lab, the playbook can be modified as follows:

 ```yml
 - name: Run AVD